What the Bible Says About Bartholomew the Apostle

 His wait was no doubt rewarded when Jesus appointed him as one of the twelve, and he had the opportunity to witness the Messiah’s healing, teaching, and preaching ministry.
 He also experienced the outpouring of the Holy Spirit at Pentecost, spurring his work as a missionary for Jesus.

-So, let’s dig deeper into what the Bible and historical Christian traditions can teach us about Bartholomew.
+So, let’s dig deeper into what the Bible, as well as some other historical Christian sources, can teach us about Bartholomew.
 We’ll cover:

 Bartholomew’s background